awsdocs/amazon-athena-user-guide/doc_source/vpc-flow-logs.md

 ## Creating the Table for VPC Flow Logs<a name="create-vpc-logs-table"></a>

-The following procedure creates an Amazon VPC table for VPC flow logs that use the default format\.
-If you create a flow log with a custom format, you must create a table with fields that match the fields that you specified when you created the flow log, in the same order that you specified them\.
+The following procedure creates an Amazon VPC table for VPC flow logs\.
+If you create a flow log with a custom format, you must create a table with fields that match the fields that you specified when you created the flow log in the same order that you specified them\.

 **To create the Amazon VPC table**

-1. Copy and paste the following DDL statement into the Athena console Query Editor:
+1. Copy and paste a DDL statement like the following into the Athena console Query Editor\.
+The following sample statement creates a table that has the columns for VPC flow logs versions 2 through 5 as documented in [Flow Log Records](https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs.html#flow-log-records)\.
+If you use a different set of columns or order of columns, modify this sample `CREATE TABLE` statement accordingly\.

    ```
    CREATE EXTERNAL TABLE IF NOT EXISTS vpc_flow_logs (